MCarvalho01/Thesis-Scripts/README.md

 analyze_contracts.py
 This script does the analysis of the extracted text to find the gas Index reference

+gas_tender_processor
+This script standerdizes the raw data and cleans any wrong inputted values from the Excel.
+Also does a proposal comparison analysis and calculates key metrics.

+data_transform.py
+This script processes and analyzes the tenders data, standardizes the data and calculates the margins for the different specifications of the companies.
+Is the script that uses the AI model for the gas calculations.

 gas_price_calculator.py
 This script creates the AI Assitant that will calculate the gas price using the calculaltion training provided in the prompt